EssamElhoseny/ChurnGuard/README.md

 feature_names.joblib: Serialized file containing the names of the features used by the model.
 RFC_model.joblib: The pre-trained Random Forest Classifier model. requirements.txt: List of Python dependencies required for the project.
-Procfile: Configuration file for deploying the app on platforms like Heroku.
+Procfile: Configuration file for deploying the app on platforms like Streamlit.

 ## Contributing